slshen/pdl/README.md

         JDBC_URL = "jdbc:oracle:thin:@" + host + ":" + port + "/" + service
     }

-So that `oracle_jdbc_template.jdbc` evaluates an oracle jdbc URL.
+So that `oracle_jdbc_template.JDBC_URL` evaluates an oracle jdbc URL.
 The evaluation takes place in the content of the property set -- names in the set take precedence over global names.